Learn to Hunt

 Persons transporting horses, mules or donkeys intrastate (within the same state) do not need to carry this paperwork.

-This applies to equestrian camping, day-use and trail riding in any Iowa State Parks, State Recreation Areas or State Forests.
+This applies to equestrian camping, day-use and trail riding in any Iowa State Park, State Recreation Area or State Forest.